23.01.2026

 Loans for ACCA

-ACCA (Association of Chartered Certified Accountants) is one of the most recognized accounting qualifications globally.
-For students in Malaysia, this qualification offers career opportunities in audit, finance, and management that are competitive.
-However, the cost of pursuing the ACCA program can be burdensome, especially in the challenging economic climate of 2026.
-For instance, the annual registration fee for ACCA in 2026 is around RM764.
-Meanwhile, the examination fee for the Applied Skills module is approximately RM846.
-When converted to Malaysian Ringgit, the total cost of the program (including classes, books, and exam fees) can reach tens of thousands of Ringgit.
-This is why students and their families need to consider student loans or specialized financing options.
+ACCA (Association of Chartered Certified Accountants) is one of the most prestigious accounting qualifications in the world which will lead to career opportunities in audit, finance and management, all of which are addressed by ACCA.
+Pursuing the ACCA program could be costly especially in the hard economic times of 2026 when students and parents have to think of financing arrangements.
+In 2026, the registration fee for ACCA is about RM764 and the examination fee for the Applied Skills module amounts to some RM846.
+The overall price tag of the program (including classes and books) in Malaysian Ringgit can run to tens of thousands Ringgit so student loans, and other types of financing are options that students and their families need to think of.

 Institutions Offering Loans for ACCA

-Several organizations in Malaysia provide specific loans for ACCA students, each with different terms, interest rates, and packages.
-The three main players are MAA Credit Berhad, Yayasan Peneraju, and PTPTN.
-MAA Credit Berhad provides educational loans specifically designed for full-time ACCA students with financing of up to RM35,000.
-Yayasan Peneraju, a Bumiputera foundation, offers financing for ACCA students through various packages (Silver, Gold, and Platinum) with zero interest and a long repayment period.
-PTPTN, a national education fund, offers loans to students of higher learning institutions, including ACCA students, at a flat interest rate of 1%.
+Several organizations in Malaysia offer specific loans for ACCA students, along with varying terms, interest rates and packages.
+The three main players: MAA Credit Berhad, Yayasan Peneraju and PTPTN.
+MAA Credit Berhad: this organization provides educational loans especially for full-time ACCA students amounting to financing up to RM35,000.
+Yayasan Peneraju: this Bumiputera foundation provides financing for ACCA students in the form of Silver, Gold, and Platinum packages with zero interest and a long repayment period.
+PTPTN: as a national education fund, this company provides loans to students of institutions of higher learning including ACCA students with a flat interest rate of 1%.

-In addition to these three organizations, several private institutions also offer personal or micro loans.
-Amanahkredit is an example of a micro-lending provider that offers instant online loans of RM500 with no complicated documentation.
-Although not specifically for students, this microloan product can help cover short-term costs such as buying books or paying ACCA exam fees.
+In addition to these three organizations, there are loans available from some private institutions for personal or micro purposes.
+Amanahkredit for example is a micro-lending provider that offers instant online loans up to RM500 online without any complicated documentation.
+Although not targeting students in particular, these microloans can provide short-term credit to finance the purchase of books and ACCA exam fees!

 MAA Credit Berhad: Terms and Financing

-MAA Credit Berhad is one of the key institutions providing specialized financing for ACCA students through 100% educational loans.
-This loan is intended to cover tuition fees at Imperium International College and other related expenses.
-The main features of the loan include:
+MAA Credit Berhad is one of the institutions providing targeted financial assistance for ACCA students.
+The loan is 100% educational loans designed to cover the tuition fees at Imperium International College and other expenses.
+Major benefits of the loan include:

-• Repayment Period: The loan has a total period of 11 years, including a four-year grace period during study and seven years of repayment with 84 monthly installments.
+• Repayment Period: A total of 11 years, which includes a four-year grace for study followed by seven years of repayment in monthly installments for 84 months.

-• Collateral Requirements: No collateral is required, but applicants must provide two guarantors (family and non-family) and meet the guarantors' income requirements.
+• Collateral Requirement: No collateral is required, but you will have to provide two guarantors (1 family and 1 non-family member) and meet the income requirements set by both of them.

-• Other Fees: Applicants must pay a stamp fee of RM185 and a confirmation fee of RM10.
+• Other Fees: You will be charged a stamp fee (RM185) and confirmation fee (RM10)

 • Eligibility: This loan is only available to full-time students who have enrolled at Imperium International College and ACCA, maintaining a GPA of at least 2.5 for each semester.

-The main advantage of MAA’s loan is the long zero-interest period and the easy application requirements (automatic approval as long as the student meets ACCA entry requirements).
-However, applicants must provide guarantors, and the loan only covers tuition fees, not registration or examination fees.
-Therefore, students should plan for other costs like ACCA fees that must be paid separately.
+The main advantage of MAA’s loan is the long period of zero interest and easy application procedure (automatic approval as long as the student meets ACCA entry requirements).
+However, applicants must provide guarantors, and the loan funds only cover fees payable to university; not registration or examination fees, so students should be aware of how much ACCA fees they will need to pay separately.

 Yayasan Peneraju: Financing for Bumiputera Students